The ValueSERP Alternative

 Is DataBlue a drop-in replacement for ValueSERP?

 Pretty much.
-The response shapes are very close — ValueSERP uses organic_results and related_questions, DataBlue uses organic and people_also_ask — so most teams write a ~30-line adapter and keep their downstream pipeline untouched.
-You swap the REST GET for an SDK call (or keep REST if you prefer), and the same structured fields come back.
+The response shapes are very close: ValueSERP uses organic_results and related_questions, while DataBlue uses organic and people_also_ask.
+Most teams write a small adapter and keep their downstream pipeline untouched.
+You swap the REST GET to DataBlue's Google SERP endpoint and the same structured fields come back.

 Why switch if ValueSERP is already cheap?